mohammed-salah-zidane/SwiftyNet/README.md

 # SwiftyNet 1.0.0
-A generic network layer written in swift
-An abstraction layer above Alamofire
+A generic network layer written in swift. you can use it as an abstraction layer above Alamofire with generic returned types

 ## Installation
 ### CocoaPods